Planning to become a full-time travel blogger? Here’s what you need to know first!

-Off-late I’ve started getting a lot of message requests from my readers showing their interest in travelling and becoming a full-time travel blogger — people working as investment bankers and engineers earning a seven-figure income, yet unsatisfied with their lifestyle, wanting to break into (how it appears to an unschooled) the ever-glorious field of travel blogging.
+Off-late I’ve started getting a lot of messages from my readers showing their interest in travelling and becoming a full time travel blogger — people working as investment bankers and engineers earning a seven-figure income, yet unsatisfied with their lifestyle, wanting to break into the ever-glorious field of travel blogging.

 So if you too are struggling with a similar unsettling bug of making travel blogging a carrier choice, but not sure how to get started, this blog is for you!

 Start with a Facebook page or an Instagram handle and build your community.
-If you know that you’re eventually going to take blogging full-time, buy a cheap hosting plan, build a website and keep blogging part-time until you see a potential return.
+If you are sure that you’re eventually going become a full time travel blogger, buy a hosting plan, build a website and keep travel blogging until you see a potential return.

-Though I know that I was one of those bloggers who quit their job to travel and started blogging full-time soon after without knowing if it would eventually pay or not (yes, I still call myself lucky for it worked all well) I still advise people not to follow the same path.
-I managed to start making money from travel blogging because I had a fair knowledge of how online publication businesses work, thanks to my previous couple of corporate jobs, but you may just belong from a different field and that may make all the difference.
-So start with part-time travel blogging and let your blog grow to an assuring point before you make it your only revenue source.
+Though I know that I was one of those bloggers who quit their job to travel and started as a full-time travel blogger from day 1, I still advise people not to follow the same path.
+I managed to start making money from travel blogging because I had a fair knowledge of how online publication businesses work, thanks to my previous few corporate jobs.
+But you may just belong from a different field and that makes a difference.

-When I quit my job I’d enough to be able to keep travelling for 3 or 4 years without making any money.
-Having some financial assurance allows you to keep going and as with every business, with blogging too, if you survived your initial one or two years consider your business a success.
+When I quit my job I had enough money to be able to keep travelling for 3 or 4 years without making any money.
+Having some financial assurance allows you to keep going.
+And as with every business, with blogging too, if you survived your initial couple of years, consider your business a success.

-When I initially started travel-blogging, I had no idea about when will I actually monetize from my blog.
-So I started as a budget traveller trying to make my money last longer.
+When I initially started travel-blogging, I had no idea when will I actually monetize from my blog.
+Naturally, I started as a budget traveller.
+I wanted to make sure that make my money lasts longer.
 I would camp in the Himalayas and save money on accommodation, or hitchhike and save on transportation.
-The two self-sponsored international trips I ever did were moreover focused on minimum spending.

 The key to successful travel blogging, or any kind of blogging for that matter, is standing out from the crowd.
 Rather than trying to cover every topic and being everything to everyone, focus on one or two areas of expertise.
-Understand what are you passionate about and what drives you.
+Understand your passion and create content around it.